 Informed Estate Planning

-It is never too late, or too early, to start estate planning in Maryland or Washington, DC.
-The attorneys at JDKatz can handle all of your estate planning and Washington, DC elder law cases.
+It is never too late or too early to start estate planning in Maryland or Washington, DC.
+The estate law experts at JDKatz can handle all of your estate planning and Washington, DC elder law cases.
 Your future personal and financial security will depend on the decisions that you make today.
 Thorough planning goes a long way in protecting your assets and family.
-Our attorneys will help you make the right choices for your future.
+Our trust and estate attorneys will help you make the right choices for your future.

-Whether you are considering estate planning in DC for the first time or have recently experienced a life changing event; childbirth, marriage, illness, or a move across state lines, JDKatz can help.
+Whether you are considering estate planning in Washington, DC for the first time or have recently experienced a life changing event such as childbirth, marriage, illness, or a move across state lines, JDKatz can help.
 Estate planning is the smartest move for your future.
-We encourage you to contact us to discuss your options.
+We encourage you to contact our estate law attorneys to discuss your options.

 A Team Approach to Estate Planning, Probate and Elder Law

-Our experienced attorneys, CPAs and other professionals work as a team to meet each of our clients’ individual needs.
-We assist clients with all aspects of estate and elder law in Maryland, Virginia and the District of Columbia, including, but not limited to, the following:
+Our experienced estate planning attorneys, CPAs, and other professionals work as a team to meet each of our clients’ individual needs.
+We assist clients with all aspects of estate and elder law in Maryland, Virginia, and the District of Columbia.
+Our comprehensive and personable estate law services include, but are not limited to, the following:

-- Wills, trusts and estate planning: Our attorneys are experienced at using a wide range of estate planning mechanisms to help our clients make their wishes known while minimizing their and their estates’ exposure to unnecessary tax liability.
+- Wills, trusts, and estate planning: Our certified attorneys are experienced at using a wide range of estate planning mechanisms to help our clients make their wishes known while minimizing their and their estates’ exposure to unnecessary tax liabilities.

 - Elder services: Our attorneys are adept at pursuing strategies to protect our elder clients’ assets while planning ahead to ensure that they will have the financial resources to meet their prospective future medical and long-term care needs.